oktadev/okta-blog/_source/_posts/2021-10-16-full-stack-java.md

 source .auth0.env
 ./mvnw
 ```

-**NOTE:** If you're on Windows, you may need to install the [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/about) for this command to work.

 _Voilà_ - your full stack app is now using Auth0!
 Open your favorite browser to `http://localhost:8080`.